 WVNLA is offering a Pesticide Applicators Recertification session on Feb.
 10, 2021 at the Embassy Suites in Charleston.
 Attendees will earn 10 education credits through the West Virginia Department of Agriculture, applicable to categories 3, 4A, 4B, 7, 11 and 13C pesticide applicator licenses.
 WVNLA members attend at no cost.
 Non-members fee is $50.
-Registration will open in December.
+Registration will open in January.
+WVNLA members will have early registration opportunity.

 WVNLA’s 2019 Winter Symposium was held Wednesday, January 30 in Charleston.
 Speakers with backgrounds in ecological planting design, community gardens, landscape architecture education, horticulture, landscape company management, pricing, estimating, and regulatory compliance presented concepts and answered questions.
 For an idea of future Winter Symposium formats, view the day’s schedule here, or read speaker bios below.
 Cost to attend is $50 for WVNLA members and $100 for non-members.
 Registration includes lunch.
 Two sessions will run simultaneously, one with a focus on design elements and the other featuring successful green industry business practices.